kitproj/kit/docs/reference/pod.md

 ### restartPolicy

-The restart policy, e.g. Always, Never, OnFailure
+The restart policy, e.g. Always, Never, OnFailure.
+Defaults depends on the type of task.

 `restartPolicy`